-If you are caught without proof of insurance, there are penalties.
+If you’re caught without proof of insurance, there are penalties.
 You might get a ticket and need to pay a fine.
-If driving while uninsured becomes a pattern for you, it could result in license suspension.
+If driving while uninsured become a pattern for you, it could result in license suspension.

-If you are insured but caught without proof of insurance, you typically have 48 hours to show that you have coverage.
+If you’re insured but caught without proof of insurance, you typically have 48 hours to show you coverage.

 Using fake proof of auto insurance

-It is important to understand why you should not use a fake proof of insurance card.
-It’s illegal to drive without insurance and using fake proof of insurance is insurance fraud and could have serious consequences.
+Understanding why you should not use a fake proof of insurance card is essential.
+It’s illegal to drive without insurance, and using fake proof of insurance is insurance fraud and could have serious consequences.

 Proof of auto insurance tips

-When you are driving, you always have proof of auto insurance with you, whether it’s paper or digital.
+When driving, you always have proof, whether paper or digital.
 Consider:

 - Leaving a paper copy of your insurance card in your wallet or glove compartment

-- Taking a picture of the front and back of your paper insurance card with your phone and favoriting the image so it’s easy to find
+- Take a picture of the front and back of your paper insurance card with your phone and favor the image so it’s easy to find

 - Downloading your insurance carrier’s app to have access to your digital insurance car whenever needed

 Proof of Auto Insurance FAQs